Caregivers: Ask yourself these questions to know if a family is right for you

 1. What are the parents like?

-Getting a feel for the parents can be one of the most important aspects of a nanny interview.
+Getting a feel for the parents can be one of the most important aspects of a caregiver interview.
 The ways in which you interact with your employers can tell you a lot about how your time with that family will go.
 Try to ignore the typical awkwardness that comes with a first interview and really pay attention to how you feel around them.

 “Focus on your presentation, not your qualifications that already got you in the door,” says Rachelle Gershkovich, of night nanny agency Maternal Instincts.
 “This is your time to let who you are shine through.”